 2. The Value Conundrum

-Business on the internet has essentially created a culture where entrepreneurs are advised to look for ways to connect with people that have an urgent problem or need and solve it for them.
+With online business, entrepreneurs are advised to look for ways to connect with people that have an urgent problem or need and solve it for them.

 It may sound opportunistic, but in the right hands it can be a beautiful thing.
 Serving a niche audience, adding value to them and creating products to address their biggest struggles is a wonderful way to build a community.